-Figure 3: Opinion dynamics after the second stage
+Figure 4: Opinion dynamics after the second stage

-Figure 4: Evolution of the opinions over time to trace the APT stages the a{IT} node) that successfully detect the same level of critical abnormality in their area; this is also detected by some of their neighbors mildly, which is represented with the central consensus.
+This ability to identify where the threat is active within the network is enabled by Opinion Dynamics.
+If we have a look at its value in form of a plot in some point, we obtain the graph in Figure 4.
+This corresponds to the execution of the algorithm (with 20 inner iterations) after the second stage depicted in Figure 3, where the FW is compromised after attacking the first IT nodes.
+As we can rapidly see in the resulting graph, there are two agents (the a{FW} and the a{IT} node) that successfully detect the same level of critical abnormality in their area; this is also detected by some of their neighbors mildly, which is represented with the central consensus.
 Apart from these, the rest of nodes only detect a negligible value of anomaly.

 By this means, we can statically identify where the threat is located and which severity it experiences.
 However, as commented in Section 2.2, it would be also necessary to trace all the events of the APT and highlight the most affected nodes it has traversed.
-In this sense, if we represent the succession of opinions agreed by agents over time for the Stuxnet attack described previously, we easily have such information, which is represented with Figure 4.
+In this sense, if we represent the succession of opinions agreed by agents over time for the Stuxnet attack described previously, we easily have such information, which is represented with Figure 5.

 As we can see there, the opinion profile for all agents evolves over the set of APT attack actions, showing a more pronounced value in the IT section in earlier stages and the OT in latter phases of the Stuxnet APT, as the attack aims to ultimately compromise a PLC by firstly intruding the network through a IT node.
 A similar effect is seen when we study the change in the delta value, which can be calculated either in the whole network or on any of its subnetworks (i.e., IT or OT).
-Figure 5 shows the progression of this indicator in each case, which also shows us how IT delta decreases over time and its value in OT increases according to the chain of attacks.
+Figure 6 shows the progression of this indicator in each case, which also shows us how IT delta decreases over time and its value in OT increases according to the chain of attacks.
 In general, the value acquires the highest value when the last OT node is compromised, since the network has suffered most of the attacks in the previous stages.
 Beyond that point, delta decreases (due to the idle operations) and then it finally increases with the destruction of the node.